TheDeathlyCow/scorchful/modpages/modrinth.md

 # Mod Integrations

 Scorchful is designed to work alongside [Frostiful](https://modrinth.com/mod/frostiful), as its heat-focused sister mod.
-It also also out-of-the-box integration for [Dehydration](https://modrinth.com/mod/dehydration).
-Additionally, [Thermoo Patches](https://modrinth.com/mod/thermoo-patches) offers a suite of integration patches for many other mods, such as Origins, Fabric Seasons, Colorful Hearts, Overflowing Bars, Armor Points++, Ad Astra, and more!
+It also has out-of-the-box integration for [Dehydration](https://modrinth.com/mod/dehydration).
+Additionally, [Thermoo Patches](https://modrinth.com/mod/thermoo-patches) offers a suite of integration patches for many other mods, such as Origins, Fabric Seasons, Serene Seasons, Colorful Hearts, Overflowing Bars, Friends & Foes, and more!

 * [Frostiful](https://modrinth.com/mod/frostiful): Scorchful has native support for Frostiful, and both mods are designed to work alongside each other.
 I highly recommend using both!
 * [Dehydration](https://modrinth.com/mod/dehydration): If Dehydration is enabled, Scorchful will automatically disable the built-in thirst system and use Dehydration's instead.
-* [Colorful Hearts](https://modrinth.com/mod/colorful-hearts) & [Overflowing Bars](https://modrinth.com/mod/overflowing-bars): Burning Hearts render on top of the new hearts from these mods.
+* [Colorful Hearts](https://modrinth.com/mod/colorful-hearts) & [Overflowing Bars](https://modrinth.com/mod/overflowing-bars): When using [Thermoo Patches](https://modrinth.com/mod/thermoo-patches), burning Hearts will render on top of the new hearts from these mods.
 However, engulfed hearts currently do not work.
 * [Enchantment Descriptions](https://modrinth.com/mod/enchantment-descriptions): A description is provided for the Rehydration enchantment for Armor.
 * [Trinkets](https://modrinth.com/mod/trinkets): The Sun Hat can be worn in the Hat slot, and provides the same benefits as when equipped in the regular head slot.
 * [Farmer's Delight](https://modrinth.com/mod/farmers-delight-fabric): Foods and Drinks from Farmer's Delight have been integrated to provide water, where it makes sense to do so.